goharbor/harbor/docs/user_guide.md

 1. To set global default quotas on all projects, click **Edit**.

    ![Project quotas](img/project-quota2.png)
-   1. For **Default artifact count**, enter the maximum number of tags that any project can contain, or enter `-1` to set the default to unlimited.
+   1. For **Default artifact count**, enter the maximum number of tags that any project can contain at a given time, or enter `-1` to set the default to unlimited.
    1. For **Default storage consumption**, enter the maximum quantity of storage that any project can consume, selecting `MB`, `GB`, or `TB` from the drop-down menu, or enter `-1` to set the default to unlimited.
    ![Project quotas](img/project-quota3.png)
    1. Click **OK**.